737BassTP/COSC345-Game/user_testing/questionnaire.md

 - On a scale of 1 to 5, how would you rate the visual design and overall aesthetics of the game?
 - Do you have any additional comments?

+## Music
+- On a scale of 1 to 5, how would you rate the music and sound design?
+- Do you have any additional comments?

 ## Trivia Questions
 - How did you feel about the inclusion of the trivia questions?
 Did it add to your enjoyment of the game?
 - On a scale of 1 to 5,  how difficult did you find the trivia questions?